Naturalist Corner: by Tim SattelmeierNovember 2, 2011

 This photo shows bank erosion undermining a mature tree as the channel is finally shifting back to the place where it helped plant the tree.

 The Collared Lizard

-This male Collared Lizard performed a few pushups for us along the Little Hole hike in Westwater Canyon.
+A male Collared Lizard performed a few pushups for us along the Little Hole hike in Westwater Canyon.
 They are fiercely territorial and will fight with any encroaching males particularly if a female is nearby.
-They are showoffs and will allow people to come within a few feet but be careful as they can inflict a painful bite.
-They eat mostly insects like grasshoppers often catching them after a fast chase running on their hind legs.
+Males tend to be showoffs and will allow people to come within a few feet but be careful as they can inflict a painful bite.
+Eating mostly insects like grasshoppers often catching them after a fast chase running on their hind legs.
 The female is less brightly colored but retains the distinctive black stripes around the throat.
-Crotaphytus collaris.
+Crotaphytus Collaris.

 Following extensive testing by the USDA-ARS, the tamarisk beetle began to be released in 2004 in our region.
-The beetle has had a great affect in controlling the tamarisk.
-The beetle defoliates the tamarisk and many of the river banks and river bottoms especially along the Green and Colorado rivers have shown great changes in the last few years.
-The trees are resilient and usually it takes several years and several cycles of defoliation before the tamarisk begins to die but already in some areas the dead stands of tamarisk have started to be removed.
+Beetles have had a great effect in controlling the tamarisk.
+They defoliate the tamarisk and many of the river banks and river bottoms especially along the Green and Colorado rivers have shown great changes in the last few years.
+Tamarisk trees are resilient and usually it takes several years and several cycles of defoliation before the tamarisk begins to die.
+That said, we can already see in some areas the dead stands of tamarisk have started to be removed.
 It is amazing to see the new beaches especially after a high water year like this one.
-In some places the river banks were once impassible thickets and now it is possible to wade through a few willows and reach the canyon flats.
-A few photos exist from the days before the tamarisk and make for astonishing comparisons.
-The rivers are rediscovering their freedom and we are starting to see what Powell and the early river explorers or even the ancestral puebloans might have seen.
+In some places, the river banks were once impassible thickets.

-Written by Tim Sattelmeier, long time Holiday guide, ski instructor and writer lives in Park City when he is not on the river and is making plans to take his two little boys on the river next summer.
+Written by Tim Sattelmeier.
+TJ is a long-time Holiday guide, ski instructor, and writer who lives in Park City when he is not on the river and is making plans to take his two little boys on the river next summer.